MagicPortrait: Temporally Consistent Face Reenactment with 3D Geometric Guidance: Experiments

-\textbf{Self reenactment task.} For the self-reenactment task, we compare our approach with 7 state-of-the-art methods.
+\textbf{Self-reenactment task.} For the self-reenactment task, we compare our approach with 7 state-of-the-art methods.
 In particular, we include comparisons with 4 controllable GAN-based methods trained from scratch, namely TPSM \cite{zhao2022thin}, DPE \cite{pang2023dpe}, HyperReenact \cite{bounareli2023hyperreenact} and LivePortrait \cite{guo2024liveportrait}.
 We also provide comparisons with 3 SD-based methods, namely FaceAdapter \cite{han2024face}, AniPortrait \cite{wei2024aniportrait} and Follow-your-emoji \cite{ma2024follow}.
 For all baseline methods, we utilize the officially released pre-trained models that are publicly available.
 We randomly sampled 40 different identities which is distinct from the training set in the CelebV-HQ dataset to form part of our test set.

 As shown in the comparisons of Tab. \ref{tab:self}, as measured by APD and P-RMSE, our approach achieves comparable performance to DPE, Follow-your-emoji and FaceAdapter in terms of head pose transfer, which exhibits a negligible error when compared to the target.
 Furthermore, our method surpasses all baselines on CSIM, LPIPS, and FID metrics, indicating its ability to generate high-quality images and meanwhile to maintain the identity.
-With respect to overall video quality and facial expression transfer, our method remains competitive when compared to state-of-the-art video generation models including LivePortrait, Follow-your-emoji and Aniportrait.
+With respect to facial expression transfer, our method remains competitive when compared to state-of-the-art video generation models including LivePortrait, Follow-your-emoji and Aniportrait.
 On the other hand, from Fig. \ref{fig:self}, we observe that our method preserves the relative spatial position of the original face within the frame, while seamlessly modifying the head pose and facial expressions.
-For instance, the upper body of the first identity consistently remains in the bottom-right corner of the image across all frames.
+For instance, the upper body of the leftmost person consistently remains in the bottom-right corner of the image across all frames.
 This design choice is meaningful, as significant differences in the absolute position of the target face compared to the source would require the model to perform extensive inpainting.
 Such discrepancies are prone to introducing artifacts, particularly in the cross-subject reenactment setting.
+Although our method shows slightly inferior scores in video quality metric FVD, some competing approaches achieve lower values by keeping portions of the background static or overly smooth throughout the sequence.
+This strategy can lead to noticeable distortions when there are significant head movements, as observed from the rightmost person of LivePortrait.